Antarctica 2018 FAQ

 What about power and recharging batteries?

 There are ample power outlets in your cabin for you to plug into, no problem.
-Electric current is 110V / 60Hz and the outlets have multi-type sockets for different types of plugs.
-We do recommend that you bring your plug adapters, though, for your hotels in Argentina.
+110V / 60Hz is available, and the outlets have multi-type sockets for different types of plugs.
+We do recommend that you bring plug adapters, though, for your hotels in Argentina.

 I can't live without the internet, what's that like on board ship?